hackforsatan/devilbadge/README.md

 ## Howto

-0. Protip: script this shit
 1. Get an AVR programmer.
 We used a USBtinyISP.
-You can buy one, make one, or use a real programmer, you overachiever you.
-2. Install the AVR toolchain, or build it from source if you're obstinate.
+2. Install the AVR toolchain.
 3. Compile and link DevilBadge.c to .hex with

    `avr-gcc -std=c99 -Os -mmcu=atmega328p -c DevilBadge.c`